 The Social Security Administration (SSA) uses a medical guide, known as the Blue Book, to determine whether or not a condition is severe enough to warrant disability payments.

 While you may be quite ill, not all applicants will qualify for disability benefits through the Blue Book.

 In fact, the majority of applicants are initially denied at this step of the process.

-If you are denied benefits through the list of impairments, the Social Security Administration (SSA) will evaluate your remaining abilities, or your Residual Functional Capacity (RFC).
+If you are denied benefits through the list of impairments, the SSA will evaluate your remaining abilities, or your Residual Functional Capacity (RFC).

 You will need to prove that your current medical condition prohibits you from working your most recent job, a job that you’ve performed in the last 15 years, or any job in which you are qualified for.

 This medical-vocational analysis will determine what type of work, if any, that you are capable of performing.

 What Is Considered “Past-Relevant Work”?